- As low as $141/Night

 - Private vacation home

-Welcome to the Smalls-Nash Cottage, a appealing 750 square foot historic home constructed by local hero Robert Smalls in 1890.
+Welcome to the Smalls-Nash Cottage, a beautiful 750 square foot historic home constructed by local hero Robert Smalls in 1890.
 The home is located in the heart of the Old Point neighborhood with moss-draped trees and rich history around every corner.

 Constructed by Smalls in the backyard of the big Robert Smalls home, the original footprint was two rooms before it doubled in size in the early 1900s and is the floor plan you see today.